kihuni/kihuni/README.md

 ### Others cool things about me 😄:

-- 🔭 I’m currently learning Back-end development
+- 🔭 I’m currently improving on Back-end development Skills
 - 👯 I’m looking to collaborate on any project
 - 🤔 I’m looking for help with open-source contribution
 - 💬 Ask me about Python